ChrisMoller/mtx/README.md

 The argument for this operation must be a scalar integer and it returns a complex square matrix of that dimension with the value 1.0j0.0 on the diagonal and 0.0j0.0 elsewhere.

+#### Rotate

+If the argument is a scaler, the function returns a 2 × 2 2D rotation transformation matrix.
+If the argument is a ⍴3 vector, the function returns a 3 × 3  rotation transformation matrix.

 ### Dyadic